 Private investigators are often surveillance specialists, running covert operations on behalf of law firms.
-If an employee or business partner is suspected during a corporate investigation, an investigator can use high-tech tools and techniques to track and surveil them.
+If an employee or business partner is under suspicion during a corporate investigation, an investigator can use high-tech tools and techniques to track and monitor them.

-When is the right time to call in a private investigator?
+When is the right time to call a private investigator?

-Although it can change on a case by case basis, the general rule is that the sooner you can bring in a private investigator, the better.
-Early consultations can help shape investigations and uncover evidence that can underpin a case, helping you to win the case for your client sooner.
+The general rule is that the sooner a private investigator is consulted, the better.
+Early meetings can help shape investigations and uncover evidence that will underpin a case, and win it for the client sooner.

-Private investigators are also useful when a law firm is simply going through a busy period.
-Finding an outside expert to help on a case can bring a fresh outlook, and an extra pair of hands can keep investigations ticking over.
+Private investigators are also useful when a law firm is simply too busy.
+An outside expert can bring a fresh outlook, and an extra pair of hands can keep investigations ticking over.

 Investigators can also help in cases where travel is required.
-It's often more practical to get outside help for these jobs than to send someone away from the office to focus on a particular aspect.
+It's often more practical to get outside help to focus on a particular aspect than to send someone away from the office.

 Download our free ebook